jonlpersson/ed-latimore/site/_posts/2022-06-14-how-to-stop-self-sabotaging-your-relationships.md

 title: How to stop self-sabotaging your relationships
 permalink: /how-to-stop-self-sabotaging-your-relationships/
 tags:
-  - how-to-control-your-emotions
-  - mental-toughness
-  - change-your-perspective
+  - dating-and-relationships
 description: >-
   Tired of relationships that blow up in your face?
 This article will help you break self-destructive, self-sabotaging behaviors and build the relationship you dream of.
 image: /assets/images/thumbnails/ed-and-anna-on-vacation.jpeg
 ---
 Bad romantic relationships can make your life real stupid, real fast.

 Whenever I step into a new phase of life, I often like to reflect on my past experiences.
 I note what worked well and any mistakes I made so I can chart a better course forward.